The best snorkeling spots in the world (2025 update)

 What do I need to bring on a snorkeling trip?

-At a minimum, you’ll need a mask, snorkel, and comfortable swimwear to go snorkeling (see which travel-friendly snorkel sets we recommend).
-Fins, fin socks, a snorkel vest, a swim buoy with an attached dive flag, a rash guard, sun protection, and a wetsuit may also be recommended or required depending on your snorkeling destination.
+At minimum, you’ll need a mask, snorkel and comfortable swimwear.
+Fins, fin socks, a snorkel vest, a swim buoy with an attached dive flag, a rash guard, sun protection and a wetsuit may also be recommended or required depending on your destination.
+For lightweight and travel-friendly gear suggestions, see our article on what to wear snorkeling.

 How should I prepare for my snorkeling trip?